 The danger with raw yeast and bread dough is the fact that it expands in the stomach and can result in bloat, which can eventually lead to the very fatal stomach torsion.

-Macadamia nut toxicity in dogs results in weakness in the hind end, wobbling, depression, tremors, hyperthermia and increased heart rate.
+Macadamia nut toxicity in dogs results in weakness in the hind end, wobbling, depression, tremors, hypothermia and increased heart rate.
 Macadamia nut toxicity can also result in kidney failure.

 Typically symptoms of alcohol toxicity include vomiting, coma , lack of coordination, slow breathing rate, drowsiness, problems walking and moving, excessive urination and/or general unresponsiveness.
 Alcohol toxicity often leads to death.
 Some toothpaste and dental products for pets contain some alcohol, this should be avoided as they can cause damage to the nervous system, liver and kidneys over a period of time.